How To Make Mashed Potatoes in the Slow Cooker

 Wooden spoon or spatula

-- Taste and season: Taste and season with additional salt or pepper if desired.
+Taste and season.
+Taste and season with more salt or pepper as needed.

 Keep warm.
 To keep the potatoes warm, leave in the covered slow cooker on the WARM setting for up to 4 hours.